-My professional experience spans over 20 years in human factors engineering, human-computer interaction, user-centered design, product strategy and software product management, as well as in academic research and teaching.
-I graduated from Carnegie Mellon University in 1988 with degrees in Economics and Art, and from the University of Pittsburgh with a Ph.D. in Information Science in 2008.
-My dissertation was on virtual reality, simulations, and human-computer interaction for learning and creating.
-I am founder and CEO of Virtual Field Trips, LLC, a company bringing educational simulations virtual reality to market, and works of art exploring emotions in virtual reality.
+Her professional experience spans over 20 years in human factors engineering, human-computer interaction, user-centered design, product strategy and software product management, as well as in academic research and teaching.
+She graduated from Carnegie Mellon University in 1988 with degrees in Economics and Art, and from the University of Pittsburgh with a Ph.D. in Information Science in 2008.
+Her dissertation was on virtual reality, simulations, and human-computer interaction for learning and creating.

-This combination of experiences provides a unique interdisciplinary background, ideal for virtual environments serious games, immersive new media art, and human-computer interaction research and teaching.
+This combination of experiences provides a unique interdisciplinary background, ideal for augmented and virtual environments, immersive new media art, and human-computer-environment interaction research and teaching.

 Figure 1.
-Image from The Virtual Trillium Trail computer game.
+Image from The Virtual Trillium Trail project.

 Artwork based on the visualizations has been professionally displayed, shown, and sold to private collectors.
-I remain interested in immersive artistic experiences as a new form of art and culture, which offer new perspectives to the viewer.
-Art, especially fine art as an expression of a society’s culture of that time, as a total accumulation of knowledge, values, and beliefs of that society, and is partially expressed today in our computer games and stories.
+Such immersive artistic experiences offer new forms of art in culture, and new perspectives of reality to the viewer.
+Art, especially as an expression of a society’s culture of that time, technology, and economy, is a total accumulation of knowledge, values, and beliefs of that society, and is partially expressed today in our computer digital media artifacts, such as film and games.
 My work hints at a powerful connection between art and creativity and knowledge seeking behavior in our society.
-The data on a follow-up study of microworld and creativity is yet to be published, and future work is planned on defining a priori formulas to guide the design of future systems for enhanced creative ability.

 United States Provisional Patent Application Serial No. 60/816,357 “Simulated Ecological Environments for Education and Methods of Creating and Implementing Same” Filed on June 23, 2006 No. 60/816,357